porobov/charities-accepting-ether/README.md

 - [Charity DAO](http://charity-dao.org/) - Vote for the projects you would like to see funded and keep track of expenses (no news since 18 Nov 2016).
 - [Benefactory](http://www.benefactory.cc/) - Create a grassroots sector of economy where influence flows from the bottom up (no news since Nov 22, 2016).

+## Part of revenue goes to charity

+[The Million Ether Homepage](http://themillionetherhomepage.com/) - Advertising project.
+Buy, sell, rent pixels, place ads.
+80% of revenue goes to charity.
+[Seedom](https://seedom.io/) - Smart-contract lottery with insured randomness.
+60% of revenue goes to charity (based on giveth platform).

 ## Blacklist

 So far so good...